sswam/allemande/doc/nsfw/intro.md

 Type -@Lori at the start of a line, to poke Lori to respond, this can be useful for role-play, etc.

+## Memory

+Most characters can remember past chats.
+In order for this to work, you need to <i class="bi bi-archive"></i> archive chats when they are finished: click <i class="bi bi-three-dots-vertical i20"></i> then look under Room Tools.
+It's a good idea to break longer chats into "pages" or "chapters", archiving each when it's finished.
+You can navigate to previous pages using the <i class="bi bi-arrow-left-right"></i> pages menu.
+See the full guide for more details on the memory system.

+## Usage

+As a free user, you can use up to $3 / month in AI chat, which can be plenty depending on which models you use.
+Image gen is currently free and unlimited.
+Please check your usage from time to time with the <i class="bi bi-currency-dollar"></i> usage button.
+Press the same button again to close the usage view.

 ## A Few of our Characters and Tools

 **General Chat**
 - Lori and friends: our meta-agents, they relay your message to the best AI for the job; great for beginners.
 - Ally, Barbie, Callam, Dante: friendly chat
-- Flashi, Emmy, Claude, Gemmi: strong assistants
+- Desee, Deseri, Emmy, Grok, Claude, Gemmi: strong assistants
-- Fli, Emm, Clu, Gemm: for concise responses
+- Des, Emm, Clu, Gemm: give concise responses

 **AI Art**

 Most of the AI art models in Ally Chat are uncensored, and many have NSFW tendencies, but most of them can also draw good SFW art.
-None of them can draw text very well.
+Only Krea2, F2K, and their variants can draw text well.

 - Illu: image prompting
 - Xilu: NSFW image prompting